 While Robyn explored this argument in one page of a larger exhibit, your students could create a whole exhibit proving or disproving an argument found in an academic article using the digital materials explored in class.
-Using Scalar, WordPress, or another web publishing forum, have students demonstrate their understanding of an article and then showcase how and why they support, or contest, the scholars’ conclusions based on digital materials they would present across multiple pages.
+Using Scalar, WordPress, or another web publishing forum, have students demonstrate their understanding of an article and then showcase how and why they support, or contest, the scholars’ conclusions based on digital materials they would showcase across multiple pages of their exhibit.

 - In 1993 Peter Geller looked at the representation in HBC’s The Beaver between 1920-1945.
 Can your students showcase the “particular meanings” Geller identified when looking at digitized copies of The Beaver after this time period?

-- Can your students use the same method of analysis, but perhaps use a tool like Voyant, to support Shannon Wiltsey Stirman and James Pennebaker’s argument that suicidal poets are more apt to write about self than others, but using digitized poems from Canadian poets?
+- Can your students use digitized poems from Canadian poets using a tool like Voyant, to support Shannon Wiltsey Stirman and James Pennebaker’s argument that suicidal poets are more apt to write about self than others?

 - How does masculine identity interact with consumption in older advertisements, as Jonathan E. Schroeder and Detlev Zwick found in their 2007 article “Mirrors of Masculinity: Representation and Identity in Advertising Images“?